abilian/nua-sandbox/nua-agent/README.md

 # About

-This is code this is running in the containers.
+This is code that runs in the containers.

 - At buildtime (currently)
-- At runtime (in the future)
+- At runtime (in the future?)

 It is injected in the base image (see [../base-image/](../base-image/)).